Review of the Kronen & Sohne KS069 Automatic Watch

 I tested the KS069 in my Diplomat watch winder for ten days.
 During this period, the timepiece gained an average of 71 seconds per day.
 Accuracy is extremely poor.

 After being removed from the winder, I measured how long the watch continued to keep time.
-Power reserve works out to twenty-seven hours.
+Power reserve works out to 27 hours.

 The original test watch arrived broken.
 I suspect the problem was associated with the main spring or gear assembly.
 The replacement KS069 functioned properly but accuracy proved poor.
 These difficulties suggest less than adequate quality control.